biohazardpb4/CarND-Path-Planning-Project/README.md

 ## Path Planning Details
 This project's path generation implementation is based on ideas seen in the [Optimal Trajectory Generation for Dynamic Street Scenarios in a Frenet Frame](https://www.researchgate.net/publication/224156269_Optimal_Trajectory_Generation_for_Dynamic_Street_Scenarios_in_a_Frenet_Frame) paper.

+### Behavior Selection Steps
+1. If there is a vehicle close ahead
+  1. If the left lane is available
+    1. Change lane left
+  1. Else if the right lane is available
+    1. change lane right
+  1. Else slow down
+1. Else
+  1. If to the right of center and left lane is available
+    1. Change lane left
+  1. Else if to the left of center and the right lane is available
+    1. Change lane right
+  1. Else maintain target speed

-### Path Planner Steps
+### Trajectory Generation Steps
-1. For each strategy: straignt, change lane left, change lane right, and slow down for car ahead, generate several min-jerk trajectories probabalistically.
+1. For each strategy chosen by the behavior layer, generate several min-jerk trajectories probabalistically.
 1. For each generated trajectory, judge its cost via several cost functions.
 1. For the trajectory with the lowest cost, convert that from Frenet to XY coordinates and emit a path.